 To adjust this workout for your skill level there are a few things to consider:

 To reduce the chances of injury during a workout, it is essential that you stick to proper forms while exercising.
 In this workout, remember the following forms for the QuickFit, treadmill, and bodyweight exercises:

 Adjust the weight stack to the desired resistance.
 Be sure to adjust the back of the seat down and grab the middle pulleys.
 Check to be sure the seat handle is NOT allowing the seat to slide.
-Put your feet on the foot platform facing the QuickFit, reach forward and grab the rowing handles with a shoulder width grip.
-Keeping your back tight and upright, pull the handles toward your mid chest.
-Your elbows should track slightly in toward your ribs.
+Put your feet on the foot platform facing the QuickFit, reach forward and grab the rowing handles with a shoulder-width grip.
+Keeping your back tight and upright, pull the handles toward your mid-chest.
+Your elbows should track slightly toward your ribs.
 At the end of the rep be sure to squeeze your shoulder blades together and down.
 Return the handles forward and repeat.
 Do not let the weight stack slam back down.

 Set your treadmill to the highest incline setting you feel comfortable at and increase the speed to 3mph.

-With a Burpee you want to go from a standing position to a prone position (lying on your chest) back to a standing position.
-To do this efficiently you will “flop” yourself to the floor using the least necessary control as to not hurt yourself or smash your face.
-Once your chest touches the floor, immediately push yourself up and jump your feet underneath you and stand back up with your feet leaving the floor at the standing position.
+With a Burpee, you want to go from a standing position to a prone position (lying on your chest) and back to a standing position.
+To do this efficiently you will “flop” yourself to the floor using the least necessary control so as to not hurt yourself or smash your face.
+Once your chest touches the floor, immediately push yourself up and jump your feet underneath you and stand back up with your feet leaving the floor in the standing position.
 That is one rep. A quick YouTube search will help you out if you are feeling confused.